LaryngitisSkip to the navigation

 How is it treated?

-Try not to clear your throat.
-If you have a dry cough, a nonprescription cough suppressant
+- Try not to clear your throat.
+If you have a dry cough, a nonprescription cough suppressant may help.

 If acid reflux (GERD) is causing your laryngitis, you may need to take steps to reduce the reflux.